sonalake/generator-jhipster-multitenancy/README.md

 # Multitenancy Management
 A [JHipster](http://jhipster.github.io/) module to enable multitenancy in your application

-<p>Multitenancy management provides you with the out of the box functionality that you need to make your application multitenanted.
-This module provides the ability to easily provision new tenants, the division between all tenants and their data, and the administration required to manage a multitenanted application.</p>
+Multitenancy management provides you with the out of the box functionality that you need to make your application multitenanted.
+This module provides the ability to easily provision new tenants, the division between all tenants and their data, and the administration required to manage a multitenanted application.

-<p>Multitenancy management is a JHipster module designed to be used in a JHipster application. </p>
+Multitenancy management is a JHipster module designed to be used in a JHipster application.

-<p>Multitenancy management will provide hibernate filtering on the backend to enforce data partitioning.
+Multitenancy management will provide hibernate filtering on the backend to enforce data partitioning.
 The rules of this filtering will be based on the users role.
-On the frontend, the module will come with a suite of views to provide tenant provisioning, and tenant user management.</p>
+On the frontend, the module will come with a suite of views to provide tenant provisioning, and tenant user management.

 ##Getting Started